AwesomeIT/kagu/README.md

 ## Models

 To mimic Rails behaviors, we alias the constants from `Kagu::Models` into `Object` to avoid fully qualifying the path to our model.
 This is the exact same 'magic' done by Rails on load by `ActiveSupport`.

+## Creating a Migration

+- Run `rake db:new_migration name=foo_bar_migration` and then edit the created file with your database changes.
+- Run `rake db:migrate` to apply the migration.
+- Create a model under `lib/kagu/models`
+- Create a spec under `spec/lib/models`
+- Update version number
+- Merge changes

+To retrieve the new changes, run `bundle update` in turaco and myna.